-On January 9, 2019, Mr. Green served the Second Amended Complaint, adding as defendants Mr. Drucker, Mr. Aboutaboul, Mr. Sloan, Mr. Beckman, MERS, Corey Dubnoff, and American Financial.
+On January 9, 2019, Ms. Williams served the Second Amended Complaint, adding as defendants Mr. Drucker, Mr. Aboutaboul, Mr. Sloan, Mr. Beckman, MERS, Corey Dubnoff, and American Financial.
 The Second Amended Complaint also sets forth arguments in opposition to the WF Defendants' Motion to Dismiss.

 Following a pre-trial conference held on January 15, 2019, the Court set a new briefing schedule to permit the parties to address the Second Amended Complaint in the pending motion to dismiss.
 And on January 29, 2019, the WF Defendants filed a Supplemental Affirmation in Further Support of the WF Defendants' Motion to Dismiss, addressing the allegations raised in the Second Amended Complaint, and stating that they "incorporate all prior arguments submitted in support of the Motion to Dismiss."
 WF Supp.
 Affirm. ¶ 8.
 On February 8, 2019, the Individual Defendants filed their Affirmation with Citation to Legal Authority in Support of Motion to Dismiss [the Second Amended] Complaint (the "ID Supp.
 Affirm.").
-ECF No. 26.
+ECF No. 25.

-Thereafter, Mr. Green filed several additional documents addressing the arguments made in the Defendants' motions to dismiss the Second Amended Complaint.
-On February 12, 2019, he filed a motion seeking (i) to strike the WF Defendants' Supplemental Affirmation in Further Support of WF Defendants' Motion to Dismiss, (ii) an order of summary judgment in his favor, and (iii) to compel production of discovery related documents, information, and responses to interrogatories (the "Green Omnibus Mot.").
+Thereafter, Ms. Williams filed several additional documents addressing the arguments made in the Defendants' motions to dismiss the Second Amended Complaint.
+On February 12, 2019, Ms. Williams moved for leave to file a further amended complaint by filing an Affidavit in Support of Plaintiff's Request for Leave to Amend Complaint (the "Williams Mot. for Leave").
+ECF No. 27.
+On February 13, 2019, she filed a motion seeking (i) to strike the WF Defendants' Supplemental Affirmation in Further Support of WF Defendants' Motion to Dismiss, (ii) an order of summary judgment in her favor, and (iii) to compel production of discovery related documents, information, and responses to interrogatories (the "Williams Omnibus Mot.").
 ECF No. 28.
-On March 6, 2019, Mr. Green moved under Rule 7012(f) to strike the WF Defendants' Supplemental Reply Affirmation (the "Green Mot. to Strike").
+On March 6, 2019, Ms. Williams moved under Rule 7012(f) to strike the WF Defendants' Supplemental Reply Affirmation (the "Williams Mot. to Strike").
 ECF No. 31.
-Finally, on March 21, 2019, Mr. Green filed an application in support of his motion for summary judgment (the "Green App. in Supp.").
+Finally, on March 21, 2019, Ms. Williams filed an application in support of her motion for summary judgment (the "Williams App. in Supp.").
 ECF No. 33.
-In substance, the Omnibus Motion, the Motion to Strike7 and the Application in Support of Summary Judgment serve as - and will be construed as - Mr. Green's opposition to the WF Defendants' Motion to Dismiss.
+In substance, the Motion for Leave, the Omnibus Motion, the Motion to Strike, the Motion for Default Summary Judgment, and the Application in Support of Summary Judgment serve as - and will be construed as - Ms.

+Williams' opposition to the WF Defendants' Motion to Dismiss.

 On February 26, 2019, the WF Defendants filed a Supplemental Reply Affirmation in Further Support of the WF Defendants' Motion to Dismiss Plaintiff's Second Amended Adversary Complaint (the "WF Supp.
 Reply Affirm.").
-ECF No. 29.
+ECF No. 29

-From time to time, and on June 16, 2020, the Court held continued pre-trial conferences and heard argument on the Motions to Dismiss, at which Mr. Green, the WF Defendants, and the Individual Defendants appeared and were heard, and the record was closed.
+From time to time, and on June 16, 2020, the Court held continued pre-trial conferences and heard argument on the Motions to Dismiss, at which Ms. Williams, the WF Defendants, and the Individual Defendants appeared and were heard, and the record was closed.